Dogone23/FV1-Audio-Module/README.md

 HEX file: This is an effect file for the re-effect pedal, provided in hex format and ready to be flashed directly.
 It’s compatible with any effect processor based on the Spin FV-1 DSP chip.
 The file includes 5 reverb effects and 3 delay effects, and the code was entirely written by Ear Modular.

-.epro2 is the PCB file for easyCAD.
+ProPrj_spin fv1 board for easyCAD.epro2   is the PCB file for easyCAD.

 项目概述